 They’ve built custom reading pathways around your own child’s interests, with personalized lessons and activities to get them even more excited to read every day.
 A recent study conducted by the former U.S. Assistant Secretary of Education concluded that just 15 minutes a day with Homer can increase early reading scores by 74%.

-Special offer: Sign up for Homer and get two months free!
-Learn more through this link.
+Special offer: Sign up for Homer and get one month free Learn more through this link.

 Cool Picks of the Week